 The Iowa City VA Health Care System (HCS) and the University of Iowa have collaborated on a project to improve veterans' access to VA mental health care and awareness of UI resources available to veterans on campus.

-The two-year project is headed by Anne Sadler, investigator, Center for Comprehensive Access and Delivery Research and Evaluation (CADRE) and deputy director of the Mental Health Service Line, Iowa City VA Health Care System (HCS); and UI Carver College of Medicine Associate Professor Michelle Mengeling, affiliate investigator, CADRE, Iowa City VA HCS, and research scientist.
+The two-year project is headed by Anne Sadler, investigator, Center for Comprehensive Access and Delivery Research and Evaluation (CADRE) and deputy director of the Mental Health Service Line, Iowa City VA Health Care System (HCS); and University of Iowa Roy J. and Lucille A. Carver College of Medicine Associate Professor Michelle Mengeling, affiliate investigator, CADRE, Iowa City VA HCS, and research scientist.

-Sadler, Mengeling, and their research team (including James Torner, UI College of Public Health, and Brenda Booth, University of Arkansas) developed web-based mental health outreach intervention studies in an effort to decrease barriers to mental health care that many veterans face, including the lack of knowledge that symptoms that they may be experiencing are treatable mental health conditions.
+Sadler, Mengeling, and their research team (including James Torner, University of Iowa College of Public Health, and Brenda Booth, University of Arkansas) developed web-based mental health outreach intervention studies in an effort to decrease barriers to mental health care that many veterans face, including the lack of knowledge that symptoms that they may be experiencing are treatable mental health conditions.

 “This VA-UI partnership uses technology to help veterans confidentially learn about their possible care needs and the VA–UI resources available to help them,” Sadler says.

 After veterans complete screening questions online, they receive immediate, confidential feedback about their personal screening results; information about the mental health conditions or readjustment concerns; and information about VA points of contact to help them access services as well as UI campus resources.
 This web-based educational interface does not take the place of face-to-face mental health care, but improves veterans' knowledge about the symptoms they may be experiencing and decreases barriers to care and resources.